I recently spent a bit of time exploring Los Angeles and I got to visit both Malibu and Venice Beach!

-Malibu is much quieter than Venice Beach.
-You’ll find quiet, long stretches of beaches in Malibu and it’s much less crowded.
-Venice Beach is much more busy and always has lots going on.
+I generally found that Malibu was much quieter than Venice Beach.
+I often found quiet, long stretches of beach in Malibu and few crowds at all.
+Venice Beach was much more busy and always has lots going on.

-Malibu has a more upscale vibe than Venice Beach.
+I also thought that Malibu had a more upscale vibe compared to Venice Beach.
 It’s home to a variety of wealthy residents including Hollywood stars and top athletes.
 You’ll find a range of top 5-star hotels and high-end restaurants in Malibu.

-Venice Beach also has a range of good hotels but they’re not quite as luxurious as Malibu.
-Venice Beach has a more edgy, street vibe – you’ll find skateboarders, rappers, street food vendors and much more in this area.
+Venice Beach also has a range of good hotels but they’re not quite as luxurious as the ones in Malibu.
+Venice Beach also had a more edgy, street vibe – you’ll find skateboarders, rappers, street food vendors and much more in this area.

 By area, Malibu is bigger than Venice Beach as it covers 51.5km2 whereas Venice Beach has an area of just 8km2.

-Venice Beach is a lot more crowded and busy as it has a much higher population of 40,000 people.
+As I said, I noticed that Venice Beach was a lot more crowded and busy which is mainly due to its higher population of 40,000 people.
 Malibu, however, has just 12,600 residents.

 Activities In Malibu